HeySkidee/practice/README.md

 idc i want it asap. speed run it then think about life.

-u already wasted so much time on bs. now uk on what spending time will worth it. do this experiment of grind till 22
+u already wasted so much time on bs. now uk on what spending time will worth it. do this experiment of grind till 22.

+waha dhyaan lgake kuch ni milega. sahi chiz me dimaag lgaoge to kuch mil jayega ya kuch bnaloge

 suffering in a job and getting money is better than suffering for college studies or other bullshit and getting nothing
 <details>